Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

-Let $M$ be a manifold and $\sigma\colon Y\rightarrow M$ a surjective submersion, and let $\check\scC(Y\rightarrow M)$ be the corresponding Čech groupoid, cf.~\eqref{eq:def_Cech_groupoid}, trivially regarded as a (strict) higher Lie groupoid.
+Next, we develop the cocycle description of a principal $\scTD_n$-bundle.
+Recall that the cocycles describing principal bundles can be defined in terms of functors, and this definition readily extends. \begin{definition} Let $M$ be a manifold and $\sigma\colon Y\rightarrow M$ a surjective submersion, and let $\check\scC(Y\rightarrow M)$ be the corresponding Čech groupoid, cf.~\eqref{eq:def_Cech_groupoid}, trivially regarded as a (strict) higher Lie groupoid.
 Let $\scG$ be a (higher) Lie groupoid, which we call the \uline{structure groupoid}.
-A \uline{(higher) groupoid bundle} over $M$ subordinate to the surjective submersion $\sigma$ with structure groupoid $\scG$ is then an (appropriately defined) higher functor
+A \uline{(higher) groupoid bundle} over $M$ subordinate to the surjective submersion $\sigma$ with structure groupoid $\scG$ is then a (higher) functor

-Groupoid bundle isomorphisms are given by (higher) natural transformations between two such functors, and the higher isomorphisms are then identified with modifications and higher transfors.
-Note that a groupoid bundle whose structure groupoid is the delooping $\sfB\sfG$ of a Lie group $\sfG$ is just a principal $\sfG$-bundle.
+Groupoid bundle isomorphisms are given by (higher) natural transformations between two such functors, and the higher isomorphisms are then identified with modifications and higher transfors. \end{definition} Note that a groupoid bundle whose structure groupoid is the delooping $\sfB\sfG$ of a Lie group $\sfG$ is just a principal $\sfG$-bundle, a higher groupoid bundle with structure groupoid $\sfB\sfB\sfU(1)$ is an abelian gerbe, etc.

 The definition of higher functors for Lie $n$-groupoids for $n>2$ is technically very involved, and it is a good idea to switch to the perspective of quasi-groupoids defined in terms of Kan simplicial manifolds, cf.~\ref{app:quasi-groupoids} and e.g.~\cite{Jurco:2016qwv}.
-The same holds for the definition of a differential refinement.
+The definition of a differential refinement also becomes technically involved.

-We remark that from a physical perspective, (1-)groupoid bundles are the geometric structures underlying gauged sigma models.
+We remark that from a physical perspective, ordinary groupoid bundles are the geometric structures underlying gauged sigma models.
+We thus deal with the kinematical data of a higher gauged sigma model, as expected, in particular, from the perspective of supergravity.

-\paragraph{Cocycle description of $\scTD_n$-bundles.} We now specialize the above abstract discussion to the case of the structure groupoid $\scTD_n$.
-This leads to the groupoid extension of the discussion in~\cite{Jurco:2014mva}.
-A $\scTD_n$-bundle over a manifold $M$ subordinate to the surjective submersion $\sigma\colon Y\rightarrow M$ is then a weak 2-functor\footnote{see~\ref{app:2-groupoid_basics} for definitions} $\Phi\colon\check\scC(Y\rightarrow M)\rightarrow \scTD_n$.
+The specialization to principal Lie 2-groupoid bundles with structure groupoid $\scTD_n$ is now straightforward; it is a groupoid extension of the discussion in~\cite{Jurco:2014mva}.
+A principal $\scTD_n$-bundle over a manifold $M$ subordinate to the surjective submersion $\sigma\colon Y\rightarrow M$ is a weak 2-functor\footnote{see~\ref{app:2-groupoid_basics} for definitions} $\Phi\colon\check\scC(Y\rightarrow M)\rightarrow \scTD_n$.
 Such a functor is encoded in the data

 which define the natural isomorphism $\Phi_2$, the functor $\Phi_1$, and the function $\Phi_0$, respectively.
 On $Y^{[2]}$, we then have

 with $(ij)\in Y^{[2]}$, while on $Y^{[3]}$, we deduce that

 for $d_{ij}=(g_{ij},\xi_{ij},q_{i})$, $e_{ijk}=(g_{ik},z_{ijk},\xi_{ik},m_{ijk},\phi_{ijk},q_{i})$, and $(ijk)\in Y^{[3]}$ or, equivalently,